 Section F - Positive action

-One to One Support Services will engage in a number of positive action measures to ensure that we address issues of under representation and in some cases to help the college address achievement gaps of specified learners.
+One to One Support Services will engage in a number of positive action measures to ensure that we address issues of under-representation and in some cases to help the One to One address achievement gaps of specified learners.

 Through One to One Support Services marketing efforts and in particular through the work of the learner recruitment team we will work to promote such training and careers opportunity’s for young people making decisions at years 10 and 11.